appelmar/STpconv/README.md

 ## Data Format and Naming Conventions

 Input and output data blocks are stored as GeoTIFF files, where bands represent time.
 Notice the following file naming conventions: GeoTIFF files starting with X represent input measurements for training, where artificial gaps have been added.
 Files starting with Y represent true measurements without artificially added gaps (but still containing gaps in many cases).
 Binary masks of input data where all pixels with valid measurements are 1 and others 0 are stored in files whose name starts with MASK, while files starting with VALMASK contain a binary mask where only pixels that are available in Y but not in X are 1.
 The latter is used for validation on artificially removed pixels only.
 Numbers in filenames encode spatial and temporal block indexes.

+## Original data

+A larger training and validation dataset has been published at https://zenodo.org/record/6838652#.YtE92dJBwUE.